mrdeveloper-ir/translator-manager/README.md

 ## Usage

 - **Public View**:
-  Accessible at /.
+  Accessible at /. <br/>
-  Displays a list of keywords and their translations for the selected language.
+  Displays a list of keywords and their translations for the selected language.<br/>
-  Use the Language Selector to switch between languages.
+  Use the Language Selector to switch between languages.<br/>
-  Use the Search Input to filter keywords.
+  Use the Search Input to filter keywords.<br/>
 - **Management View**:
-  Accessible at /management.
+  Accessible at /management.<br/>
-  Allows adding, editing, and reordering keywords.
+  Allows adding, editing, and reordering keywords.<br/>
-  Use the Add Keyword Form to add new keywords and translations.
+  Use the Add Keyword Form to add new keywords and translations.<br/>
-  Drag and drop keywords to reorder them.
+  Drag and drop keywords to reorder them.<br/>
-  Changes are automatically saved to localStorage.
+  Changes are automatically saved to localStorage.<br/>

 ## Components